 August 8th, 1966 was the US date of release for the remarkable “Revolver” album.
 Both the British and American version begins with “Taxman,” making this George’s most strikingly popular original composition to date.
 This American version of the "Revolver" album got a compact disc release on January 21st, 2014, with both the mono and stereo versions contained on a single CD.

-The songs’ next release was nearly ten years later (June 7th, 1976) on the double-compilation album “Rock ‘n’ Roll Music.”
+The songs’ next release was nearly ten years later (June 7th, 1976) on the double-album compilation“Rock ‘n’ Roll Music.”
 While George sings lead on two other tracks of this release, this is the only Harrison composition to make it onto the album.

 Later that year, on November 19th, 1976, the first George Harrison compilation album, entitled “The Best Of George Harrison,” was released.
 This featured his most popular solo singles on side two while selected “Harrisongs” from the Beatle years comprised side one.
 “Taxman,” among six others, made the grade.

 On October 27th, 1980, the above mentioned “Rock ‘n’ Roll Music” album was divided into two volumes for budget sales, “Rock ‘n’ Roll Music, Volume 2” containing “Taxman.”